Dermott, Arkansas: Annual cultural events

 The Dermott Crawfish Festival was one of the oldest festivals in Arkansas.
 The festival was held annually on the third weekend in May and was sponsored by the Dermott Chamber of Commerce.
-From 1996 through 2006, the Texas artist Larry D. Alexander, who is a native of Dermott, usually ended his Arkansas Schools Tours with a two-day art exhibit and print signing there at the festival.
+From 1996 through 2006, the Texas artist Larry D. Alexander, a native of Dermott, usually ended his Arkansas Schools Tours with a two-day art exhibit and print signing there at the festival.
 The Crawfish Festival was typically a food and music festival.
 In 2006, a car/truck/rim show was added to the festival.
-The Crawfish Festival also hosted a carnival during the entire week.
-Other events included in the festival were the annual Rotary Club pancake breakfast, bingo, a horseshoe pitching contest, an antique tractor show, and multiple cash drawings.
+The festival also hosted a carnival during the entire week.
+Other events included the annual Rotary Club pancake breakfast, bingo, a horseshoe pitching contest, an antique tractor show, and multiple cash drawings.

-In 2012 the Dermott Chamber of Commerce cancelled the Dermott Crawfish Festival and no longer sponsors this event.
-Community leaders and African American Business owners formed a committee to continue the Spirit of the community and now host Dermott Community Festival.
+In 2012 the Dermott Chamber of Commerce cancelled the Dermott Crawfish Festival, and no longer sponsors this event.
+Community leaders and African American business owners formed a committee to continue the spirit of the community, and now host the Dermott Community Festival.

 Education

 Dermott School District operates public schools in the community.
 Dermott High School's colors are orange and black.
-They are the home of the Mighty Rams or Rams.
-The boys basketball teams won state basketball championships in 1986, 1989, 1991 and 1994.
-For 2012–14, the Dermott Rams belong to the 2A Region 7 West conference.
+They are the home of the Mighty Rams.
+The boys' basketball team won state basketball championships in 1986, 1989, 1991 and 1994.
+For 2012–14, the Dermott Rams belonged to the 2A Region 7 West conference.
 For its first championship in 1986, Dermott went undefeated (35-0) and won the overall state championship, coached by Willie Parker and Leroy Kennedy.
-The Rams have been in the top in the 2-AA class but have not made a playoff run since 2000, when they made it to the championship game.
+The Rams have been in the top in the 2-AA class, but have not made a playoff run since 2000, when they made it to the championship game.
 Dermott has four state championships and numerous regional and tournament championships.

 The Southeast Arkansas Public Library operates the Dermott Branch Library.